mikeroyal/Self-Hosting-Guide/README.md

 [Snapcast](https://github.com/badaix/snapcast) is a multiroom client-server audio player, where all clients are time synchronized with the server to play perfectly synced audio.
 It's not a standalone player, but an extension that turns your existing audio player into a Sonos-like multiroom solution.

+[SonoBus](https://sonobus.net) is an easy to use application for streaming high-quality, low-latency peer-to-peer audio between devices over the internet or a local network.

 ### Video and Audio Processing

 [Back to the Top](#table-of-contents)